-It is extremely important that we highlight that the success of inclusive education is not solely reliant on funding.
+It is also extremely important to highlight that the success of inclusive education is not solely reliant on funding.
 What is also significant is having ECEC leaders that create an inclusive culture.
-A ECEC with an inclusive culture will search out solutions, use collaborative problem solving and flexible working structures.
-As previously discussed, the inclusive culture provides a significant positive impact on learning outcomes for all children including disadvantaged and vulnerable children.
+An ECEC service with an inclusive culture will search out solutions, use collaborative problem solving and flexible working structures.
+As previously discussed, the inclusive culture not only provides a significant positive impact on learning outcomes for children and families experiencing vulnerability and/or disadvantage, First Nations children and families, and children but ALL Australian children.